RBT Data Collection & Graphing Quiz

 Continuous measurement records every instance of a behavior during observation.
 Common types include:

-- Frequency/Rate: How many times a behavior occurs
+- Frequency – Counting how many times a behavior occurs.

 ✅ Continuous measurement is used when behaviors are frequent, observable, and discrete.